-If you were still attending school in February 1977, you might have been lucky enough to catch a numbers of diversions during the morning because it would have been half-term, although it was a grey morning with low cloud and really the only chance of seeing these aircraft was at the aircraft.
-Fortunately, by the time the Thai DC-8 arrived, the cloud was beginnig to break to give a relatively pleasant day.
+If you were still attending school in February 1977, you might have been lucky enough to catch a numbers of diversions during the morning because it would have been half-term, although it was a grey morning with low cloud and really the only chance of seeing these aircraft was at the airport itself.
+Fortunately, by the time the Thai DC-8 arrived, the cloud was beginning to break to give a relatively pleasant day.

 Among the various diversions on this clip are the following: